9.14. An Introduction To Exception Handling

 Fundamental Data Types As Exceptions

 Programmers generally implement exceptions as objects and handle them in object-oriented programs.
-But in chapter 6, I claimed that we could use fundamental or primitive data types as exceptions and use them in non-object-oriented programs.
-Some of the detailed examples at the end of the chapter will use the simple exception handling illustrated in the following figure.
+But, in Chapter 6, I claimed that we could use fundamental or primitive data types as exceptions and use them in non-object-oriented programs.
+Some detailed examples at the end of the chapter will use the simple exception handling illustrated in the following figure.

 ApplicationLibrary